SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Silk Rose didn't know what to do next so they asked [knighty](https://www.fimfiction.net/user/1/knighty).

-[knighty](https://www.fimfiction.net/user/1/knighty) replied, "talk about their favourite scrap metal :V"
+[knighty](https://www.fimfiction.net/user/1/knighty) returns from getting milk and says, "talk about their favourite scrap metal :V"

-[knighty](https://www.fimfiction.net/user/1/knighty) now leaves this story.

 Rarity spoke first.
 "I really like platinum.
 It's great for jewelry and accents on dresses."